still remember music being a part of my childhood and upbringing.

 Funny detail: the turntable itself was not in one piece with the cabinet, but rested on a system of springs, so it could veer if the cabinet was bumped by accident (yeah, right…, as if that thing would slide a millimeter even if a mad rhino hit it!).

-We had all sorts of records, mostly good ol’ bakelite 78 rpm’s (which I still own and cherish): several original jazz recordings from the U.S. (like all good families in southern Italy, I have some relatives over there), three or four complete opera’s sung by Enrico Caruso (who else…) kept in wonderful leather-covered albums with libretto’s, drawings and photographs (one of them autographed by Mr. Caruso himself); some dancing music left by a couple of US Army officers who were hosted by my grandfather during WW2; lots of classic music (mostly German operettas) and some special editions of Neapolitan classic songs.
+We had all sorts of records, mostly good ol’ bakelite 78 rpm’s (which I still own and cherish): several original jazz recordings from the U.S. (like all good families in southern Italy, I have some relatives over there), three or four complete opera’s sung by Enrico Caruso (who else…) kept in wonderful leather-covered albums with libretto’s, drawings and photographs (one of them autographed by Mr. Caruso himself); some dancing music left by a couple of US Army officers who were hosted in the building during WW2; lots of classic music (mostly German operettas) and some special editions of Neapolitan classic songs.

 With all that music just for grabbing, I was not much aware of anything like the Beatles or the Rolling Stones (I was just a little too young at the time…) but I do remember that I could better whistle “Di quella pira…” from Il Trovatore (by G. Verdi) or “Honeysuckle Rose” (by B. Goodman) than “Yellow Submarine” (by The Beatles).